paulhausner/paulhausner.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.it.uu.se/'>Uppsala University</a>.
-Department for Information Technology.
+Department of Information Technology.
 PhD Student.

 profile:
   align: right